Chris McNutt: Constitutional Carry

-In 2021, McNutt delivered over 118,000 petitions in support of "Constitutional Carry" to the Texas House of Representatives and testified in support of it during a hearing in the Texas House Homeland Security and Public Safety Committee.
+The McNutt-led Texas Gun Rights was at the forefront of the movement to make Texas a permitless carry state, also known as "Constitutional Carry," which led to McNutt appearing on the November 5, 2018, cover of Time magazine's "Guns in America" issue as then executive director of Texas Gun Rights.
+In 2021, McNutt delivered over 118,000 petitions in support of permitless carry to the Texas House of Representatives and testified in support of it during a hearing in the Texas House Homeland Security and Public Safety Committee.
 Texas GOP Chairman Lieutenant Colonel Allen West later partnered with McNutt and his organization to pressure Lieutenant Governor Dan Patrick and the Texas Senate to pass Constitutional Carry House Bill 1927.
 Abbott said he would sign the bill if it reached his desk.
 After the bill passed through both chambers of the legislature, McNutt claimed the Governor removed him from the signing ceremony before signing it into law.